STAMP-project/pitmp-maven-plugin/README.md

   - [Tested on](#tested-on)

 ## What is PitMP?
-PitMP stands for PIT Multi-module Project Maven plugin

-It's a Maven plugin able to run PIT on multi-module projects.
+PitMP (PIT for Multi-module Project) is a Maven plugin able to run PIT on multi-module projects.
 PIT is a mutation testing system for Java applications, which allows you to evaluate the quality of your test suites.